Support UNC Public Policy

-Your support to UNC Public Policy plays a crucial role in funding our highest priorities—recruiting and retaining faculty, enhancing student engagement, deepening academic excellence and achieving global impact.
-Help continue the tradition of distinguished teaching, learning, and service within UNC Public Policy by making a gift to support faculty and students.
-We are deeply grateful to all our friends and donors for their generosity.
+Your support of UNC Public Policy plays a crucial role in funding our highest priorities—recruiting and retaining faculty, deepening academic excellence, achieving domestic and global impact and enhancing student engagement.
+Help continue the tradition of distinguished research, teaching, and service by making a gift to support our UNC Public Policy Fund .

 The Duncan MacRae ’09 and Rebecca Kyle MacRae Professorship of Public Policy Analysis was established in 1987 by their son, Duncan MacRae Jr., a former William R. Kenan Jr. Professor of political science and sociology, and his wife, Edith K. MacRae, a UNC-CH professor of cell biology and anatomy.

 The MacRae Professorship was the first endowed chair in the Curriculum in Public Policy Analysis.
 The curriculum’s undergraduate major was established in 1978, and MacRae Jr. served as its founding chair.

 Duncan MacRae Sr. was born in Fayetteville in 1891.
 His father, James Cameron MacRae, was later dean of the law school.
 Duncan MacRae graduated from UNC with a B.S. in 1909.
 He received a Ph.D. in chemical engineering from the Massachusetts Institute of Technology in 1917.
 He served as a chemist in the U.S. Army during World War I and later worked at Westinghouse Corp., and Guggenheim Brothers and served in the U.S. Army.